Orca (Photo by Tim Ennis/NCC)

 This area has been heavily impacted by development.
 Human access has degraded many sensitive ecosystems, and half of the region's plants are provincially endangered.
 It is widely recognized that restoring and maintaining biodiversity values will require considerable effort.
 NCC works with many community partners and Indigenous communities to conserve properties at risk of residential and industrial development.

 In 1974, the acquisition of Mud Bay at the mouth of the Nicomekl River in the Lower Mainland marked the first NCC project in BC, and the first in this natural area.
-Today, NCC has protected more properties in the Salish Sea than any other priority area.
+Today, NCC has protected more properties in the Salish Sea than any other NCC priority area in the province.

 Campbell River Estuary, BC (Photo by NCC)